THE DOORS' "RIDERS ON THE STORM”: HOW THE RAIN EFFECT IS USED

 To better understand how innovative the studio work

-done by the Doors on "Riders On The Storm" is (in this case with
+done by The Doors on "Riders On The Storm" is (in this case with

 Bruce Botnik as sound engineer and producer), we can cite two examples of the